Fountaincoder/microtsetlin/README.md

 tsetlin[clauses][features][literals]
 ```

-As for how the automata operate, the counter is operate on by single unit increment/decrements, ie.
+As for how the automata operate, the counter works with increments/decrements of one, ie:

 ```python
 if action(tsetlin[c,f,s]) == ACT: